briansw/ci_lucky_number/README.md

-### Lucky Number X
+# Lucky Number X

-In this game, the application randomly chooses a sample size of numbers.
-Within the sample, a number at random will be deemed the lucky number and assigned the class ```lucky```.
+In this game, the application randomly determines a sample size of numbers.
+Within the sample, a number is assigned the lucky number.

-Your goal is to find the lucky number programmatically with as few guesses as possible.
+Your job is to find the lucky number programmatically using as few guesses as possible.
 Each guess will return one of three results:

 - ```higher``` The lucky number is higher than your guess
 - ```lower``` The lucky number is lower than your guess